64bit-polygon/older_projects/README.md

 # [Mr Meteor](https://github.com/64bit-polygon/older_projects/blob/main/mr_meteor/README.md)

 Mr Meteor was the portfolio site of a Boston-based animation studio.
 It showcased short animation, comics, and original art.
 The site is a custom WordPress theme designed to anticipate the client’s needs, allowing for minute control over styling thus permitting a wide variety of content.
-[Here's recording](https://natedelacruz.com/mr-meteor) of it.
+[Here's a recording](https://natedelacruz.com/mr-meteor) of it.

 `WordPress`, `PHP`, `JS`, `HTML`, `CSS`